dev-seagull/list-of-photosdata/README.md

 # list-of-photosdata
-This is an android application to access google photo for list of photosdata
+This is an application to access google photo for list of photosdata